-Through partnerships in California communities hit hardest by COVID-19, PHI is getting cash for food to individuals and families who are facing hunger during the pandemic.
+Through partnerships in California communities hit hardest by COVID-19, PHI distributed cash vouchers for food to individuals and families who faced hunger during the pandemic.

-$22M worth of food cash cards distributed in under two months
+$22M worth of food cash cards distributed in two months

-Across the U.S., more people are going hungry than at any time in recent history.
-According to the Associated Press, Feeding America, the nation’s largest anti-hunger organization, has seen a 60% average increase in food bank users since the onset of the 2020 COVID-19 pandemic.
-In California, the food security situation is especially dire.
-Hunger in California has doubled, and in some areas tripled, since the state’s COVID-19 restrictions went into effect.
+During the COVID-19 pandemic, across the U.S., more people were going hungry than at any time in recent history.
+According to the Associated Press, Feeding America, the nation’s largest anti-hunger organization, had seen a 60% average increase in food bank users since the onset of the 2020 COVID-19 pandemic.
+In California, the food security situation was especially dire.
+Hunger in California doubled, and in some areas tripled, since the state’s COVID-19 restrictions went into effect.